sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

  * get_system_eeprom_info(self):
     * Verify the returned dictionary key:value
  * get_name(self):
-    * Verify if this API returns “DPU0” to “DPU7” on each of them
+    * Verify if this API returns “DPUx" on each of them
  * get_description(self):
     * Should return a string
  * get_type(self):